ember-learn/ember-blog/content/this-week-in-ember-js.md

 Ember Data has always been smart enough to know that when you set a `belongsTo` relationship, the child record should be added to the parent's corresponding `hasMany` relationship.

 Unfortunately, it was pretty braindead about *which* `hasMany` relationship it would update.
-Before, it would just pick the first relationship it found with the same type as the child.
+Before, it would pick the first relationship it found with the same type as the child.

 Because it's reasonable for people to have multiple `belongsTo`/`hasMany`s for the same type, we added support for specifying an inverse: